luciocolombo/NYC_311_service_ETL_pipeline/README.md

 ```
 kaggle datasets download -d pablomonleon/311-service-requests-nyc -p data/ --unzip
 ```

-The notebook reads the raw CSV from the `data/` folder.
+A small sample is included in the repository (this is not the full dataset) The notebook reads the raw CSV from the `data/` folder.
 The raw file should not be uploaded to the repository due to its size.